Irfanali14313/Cupid-Link/README.md

 ## Features at a Glance

-- Unlimited swipe-based matching for quick, effortless browsing
+- Swipe-based matching for quick, effortless browsing
 - End-to-end encrypted chat for privacy and peace of mind
 - MBTI personality types with compatibility insights
 - Unlimited messaging and matches for all users
+- **Map feature:** New users are visible on the map for 24 hours, making discovery exciting and time-limited
+- **Stories:** Upload and share photos or videos as stories with the community
 - 100% free—no premium tiers

 ---